The strawberry was initially a plant that grew in mild temperatures but has adapted well in warmer regions.

 Treating strawberry splits before planting

-Before planting the splits, trim the leaves, roots and dip the split in a fungicide solution 24 hours before planting.
-Examples of fungicides used to prevent fungal infections are ridomil, pearl, cotaf and master
+Before planting the splits, trim the leaves, and roots and dip the split in a fungicide solution 24 hours before planting.
+Examples of fungicides used to prevent fungal infections are ridomil, pearl, cotaf, and master

 Spacing for Strawberries